MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable.md

 If you associate a DCR with the Map feature enabled to a machine on which Dependency Agent isn't installed, the Map view won't be available.
 To enable the Map view, set `enableAMA property = true` in the Dependency Agent extension when you [install Dependency Agent](./vminsights-dependency-agent-maintenance.md).

+- RBAC permissions
+- Reasons to create other DCRs

 ## Agents